 You can fight athlete’s foot with food!
 Plain yogurt contains live acidophilus bacteria – an instant remedy for athlete’s foot.
 These friendly microorganisms keep the fungus in check.

-Simply dab the yoghurt on the infected areas, allow to dry and rinse off.
-Don’t use flavoured yogurt for this one – only plain will do.
+Simply dab the yogurt on the infected areas, allow to dry and rinse off.
+Don’t use flavored yogurt for this one – only plain will do.

 Other Topical Applications